rolex0001/dracula-discord-theme/README.md

 # dracula-discord-theme
 A Discord theme based on dracula's themes .
-Download dracula.rolex.css only .

 Inspired From : https://draculatheme.com/